mdismail-cse/php-test-Essential-blocks/GITHUB_PAGES_SETUP.md

 # 📄 GitHub Pages Setup for PHP Compatibility Reports

-This guide explains how to host your PHP compatibility reports on GitHub Pages, making them accessible via a public URL without downloading artifacts.
+This guide explains how to host your PHP compatibility reports (combined.html only) on GitHub Pages, making them accessible via a public URL without downloading artifacts.

 ---

 ## 🎯 What This Does

-After each workflow run, the combined HTML report (with screenshots and all PHP version results) will be automatically deployed to GitHub Pages at:
+After each workflow run, **only the combined.html report** will be automatically deployed to GitHub Pages at:

 ```
 https://<your-username>.github.io/<repo-name>/
 ```

+**What's Deployed:**
+- ✅ `combined.html` only (renamed to `index.html`)
+- ❌ PDF files (not deployed - available in artifacts)
+- ❌ Individual error reports (not deployed - available in artifacts)
+- ❌ Screenshots (not deployed - available in artifacts)

 **Features:**
 - ✅ **Permanent URLs** - Each report gets a unique URL based on run number